-All equipment supplied by KRI, Kaufman & Robinson, Inc., for use with the EH2000-HC and Controller are warranted for one year against manufacturer defects in materials or workmanship.
+All equipment supplied by KRI®, Kaufman & Robinson, Inc., for use with the KRI® ion source and Controller is warranted for one year against manufacturer defects in materials or workmanship.
 The warranty on the equipment is for one year, effective the date of the original shipment, provided that the equipment has been operated and maintained according to the operating procedures outlined.
-KRI will service and at its option repair or replace defective parts, free of charge during the one-year warranty period, at the KRI facility.
+KRI® will service and at its option repair or replace defective parts, free of charge during the one-year warranty period, at the KRI® facility.
 This warranty excludes defects resulting from misuse or unauthorized modification.
 This warranty does not cover expendable parts; expendable parts are as follows:

 Alumina Insulators

-Hollow Cathode Tip
+Hollow Cathode Insert

 Hollow Cathode Keeper

-EH2000 Reflector
+Reflector

 Gas Line Isolator

 Vacuum Cables

-Water Breaks

-Fiberglass Break Sleeve

 This warranty supersedes all other warranties expressed or implied.
-KRI assumes no liability for damages or loss of production.
-Report defects or problems to KRI immediately.
-For return of equipment for repair contact KRI to arrange for a return materials authorization (RMA) number prior to shipment of the equipment to KRI facilities.
+KRI® assumes no liability for damages or loss of production.
+Report defects or problems to KRI® immediately.
+For return of equipment for repair contact KRI® to arrange for a return to vendor (RTV) number prior to shipment of the equipment to KRI® facilities.

-For Service or Repair, contact KRI:
+For Service or Repair, contact KRI®:

 Kaufman & Robinson, Inc.

-1306 Blue Spruce Dr. Unit A
+1330 Blue Spruce Dr.

 Fort Collins, CO 80526

 (970) 495-0183

 (970) 484-9350 (FAX)